aio-libs/aiohttp/docs/web_reference.rst

 RequestHandlerFactory is responsible for creating HTTP protocol objects that can handle HTTP connections.

-   .. attribute:: connections
+   .. attribute:: RequestHandlerFactory.connections

       List of all currently opened connections.

-   .. method:: finish_connections(timeout)
+   .. coroutinemethod:: RequestHandlerFactory.finish_connections(timeout)

       A :ref:`coroutine<coroutine>` that should be called to close all opened connections.